mdc-suite/mdc/Installation Guide.md

 * Download Eclipse Neon (requires Java 8) - **Option II** is recommended
     * **Option I** - Eclipse for RCP and RAP Developers, recommended by Orcc - http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/neon2
         * Requires new software installation (Help > Install New Software … > search Xtext, EMF, Graphiti on all available sites)
-    * **Option II** - Eclipse IDE for Java and DSL Developers (http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/neon2)
+    * **Option II** - Eclipse IDE for Java and DSL Developers (http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/neon2) **not tested recently**
         * Requires new software installation (Help > Install New Software … > search Graphiti on all available sites)
 * Clone the Orcc Git repository
     * git clone git@github.com:orcc/orcc.git)
 * Build Orcc with maven
     * cd orcc/eclipse/plugins
     * mvn install

 #### Setup the Orcc framework
-* Open Eclipse (a “design time” workspace has to be selected)
+* Open Eclipse (a “design time” workspace, that is the workspace fot the source code of the tool, has to be selected)
 * Import Orcc plugins (File > Import > General > Existing Projects into Workspace > root directory orcc/eclipse/plugins (check “Search for nested projects” and uncheck “net.sf.orcc”))
     * **If there are Maven errors**, such as: “maven project build maven lifecycle mapping problem”, right click on the project folders and select “Disable Maven Nature”
     * If there is an error as “Unsatisfied version constraint: 'org.eclipse.xtext: 2.12.0'    MANIFEST.MF    /net.sf.orcc.cal/META-INF” → replace 2.12.0 with 2.9.0